 Kobe is a Fantastic Jump Point to Visit Other Prefectures of Japan’s Kansai Region

 Most travelers make the choice of staying in Osaka or Kyoto first.
-And then visiting nearby cities like Nara, Kobe and then Himeji which is the furthest city from the rest mentioned.
-That’s not a bad choice, Osaka is also a great city to visit for a first time trip to Japan.
+And then visit nearby cities like Nara, Kobe, and Himeji which is the furthest city from the rest mentioned.
+That’s not a bad choice, Osaka is also a great city to visit for a first-time trip to Japan.

-If you stay in Sannomiya you won’t have a hard time traveling or rush to the airport since it is so near.
+If you stay in Sannomiya you won’t have a hard time traveling or rushing to the airport since it is so near.

 Ferris wheel at Kobe harborland…